-In summary, major lines of evidence – observations, paleoclimate, theoretical understanding, and natural and human drivers — have been studied and developed for over 150 years.
+In summary, major lines of evidence – observations, paleoclimate, theoretical understanding and natural and human drivers – have been studied and developed for over 150 years.
 Methods for projecting climate futures have matured since the 1950s and attribution studies since the 1980s.
 We conclude that understanding of the principal features of the climate system is robust and well established.

-How do previous climate projections compare with subsequent observations?
+How do Previous Climate Projections Compare with Subsequent Observations?